 in the sea without shore, and the steps neither near nor far.

-The Sicilian novelist and poet Salvatore Quasimodo was born in 1901 and won the Nobel Prize for Literature in 1959.
+The Sicilian novelist and poet Salvatore Quasimodo was born in 1901 and was awarded the 1959 Nobel Prize for Literature.
 The reason he was awarded was "… for his lyrical poetry, which with classical fire expresses the tragic experience of life in our own times.”

 Poem by Salvatore Quasimodo: E se di me gioia ti vince (Motion of Stars And Stillness)